Happy Wednesday, my peeps! In case you missed yesterday’s post, be sure to head HERE to see the cutest pink off the shoulder top!

 4-6 thin pork chops (Our local Trader Joe’s has a great thin pork chop that is perfect for this recipe!)

-Directions (we do it a tad differently than the regional directions, see those here)
+Directions (we do it a tad differently than the original directions, see those here)

 Combine all ingredients (except pork chops) in a saucepan.
 Bring the mixture to a boil and stir until the brown sugar is dissolved.
 Once sugar is dissolved, turn off heat and let the marinade cool completely. *This is why it is easier to make at night because sometimes in the morning, I don’t have the time to let it cool completely!
 Put the pork chops in a ziplock bag and pour the marinade on top.
 After the bag is sealed, lay it flat in the fridge overnight or for at least 6 hours.
 I always flip the bag halfway through to make sure both sides of the chops are marinated equally!